heec12/heec12.github.io/aboutme.md

 title: About me
 ---

 My name is Hee Choi, and I am currently a Ph.D. candidate at Penn State University.
 You might know me as a geodynamicist interested in early Earth, mantle convection, and machine learning.
-If you are interested in the scientist version of me, my CV can be found [here](assets/data/hchoi_cv_ac.pdf).
-You can also take a look at my [Research page](https://heec12.github.io/research/).
+If you’re here for the academic side of things, feel free to check out my [CV](assets/data/hchoi_cv_ac.pdf) or head over to the [Research page](https://heec12.github.io/research/).

-But I also have the following qualities:
+But beyond the science, I’m also someone who:
-- I can make a great cup of coffee
+- Can make a great cup of coffee
-- I'm a helicopter mom to my puppy, [Hodu](https://www.instagram.com/hoduthepuppy)
+- Is a very dedicated (read: helicopter) dog mom to my puppy, [Hodu](https://www.instagram.com/hoduthepuppy)
-- I enjoy camping and spending time in nature
+- Finds peace in camping and quiet time outdoors
-- Baking is my kind of therapy
+- Uses baking as my kind of therapy

 What else do you need?